 Chris Thomas concentrates his practice on intellectual property rights and disputes concerning them.
 He is a North Carolina State Bar board certified specialist in trademark law who was awarded "Lawyer of the Year" in 2019 for his work in copyright law in Raleigh by The Best Lawyers in America®.

-Chris has extensive experience representing clients in commercial and business tort litigation, including litigation involving intellectual property rights, in federal and state courts, before the United States Patent and Trademark Office, and in proceedings before the National Arbitration Forum.
-He regularly counsels clients on trademark adoption, search and clearance, prosecution, opposition, maintenance, enforcement, and licensing.
+Chris represents clients in federal and state courts, and before the United States Patent and Trademark Office (USPTO).
+He counsels clients on trademark adoption, search and clearance, prosecution, opposition, maintenance, enforcement, and licensing.
 He also assists clients with copyright registration, licensing, and transfers.

-Prior to law school, Chris worked with information technology for a leading humanitarian organization fighting global poverty.
+Prior to law school, Chris worked in information technology for a leading humanitarian organization fighting global poverty.